Time management

 Success Strategy

-Yet this anger interferes with effective time management, taking up time that could be better spent working toward goals.
-It is not possible to learn a new skill without making mistakes.
+This anger interferes with effective time management, taking up time that could be better spent working toward goals.
+It is not possible to learn a new skill and grow without making mistakes.
 Focus on what has gone well, and keep building on small successes, which will add up to bigger successes as you improve.
-Also, think about mistakes in a different way - as a sign that you are trying new things and growing as a result.

 -